kaiusl/pastel_evening_vscode/README.md

 ![](resources/example_rust.png)

-> I have been using this basic color scheme for a while now but the amount of rules in settings.json started to grew out of hand.
-> I thought that I should just polish it up and actually make it a proper theme.
-> So a week and a bit later here it is.

 ## Color scheme

 This theme aims to use relatively few different colors but still clearly distinguish different elements in the code.